 Tidy Your Dashboard

-We won’t spend a lot of time on this particular area of clutter, but suffice it say that uninstalling unnecessary themes and plugins can do wonders here as well.
-Beyond that, you can make use of the “Screen Options” tab at the top of each page within the back end.
+We won’t spend a lot of time on this particular area of clutter, but suffice to say that uninstalling unnecessary themes and plugins can do wonders here as well.
+Beyond that, you can use the “Screen Options” tab at the top of each page within the back end.
 This will enable you to turn off some extras that you don’t want to see.

 And again, there are plugins that will help you clean up the menu system.
 One such option is Admin Menu Editor.
 It helps you hide menu items you don’t need – or even stash them away based on a user’s role.
 In short, you can bring some visual Zen to one of the messiest parts of WordPress.